AntipovVlad/Rogue-Dungeons/README.md

 # Rogue-Dungeons
-Roguelike game about exploring islands on Python
+Roguelike game about exploring dungeons on Python